-ECHA considers that the in vitro mammalian cell gene mutation tests using the Hprt and xprt genes (OECD TG 476) and the in vitro mammalian cell gene mutation tests using the thymidine kinase gene (OECD TG 490) are appropriate to address the standard information requirement of Annex VIII, Section 8.4.3.
+ECHA considers that the in vitro mammalian cell gene mutation tests using theHprt and xprt genes (OECD TG 476) and the in vitro mammalian cell gene mutation tests using the thymidine kinase gene (OECD TG 490) are appropriate to address the standard information requirement of Annex VIII, Section 8.4.3.

-In your comments on the draft decision, you agree to conduct the requested study.
-You also indicate that Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in mammalian systems.
-ECHA agrees with this proposal and has amended the request to state the registered substance, only..
+In your comments on the draft decision you agree to conduct the requested study.
+You also indicate that the analogue substance Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in mammalian systems.
+ECHA agrees with this proposal and has amended the request to state the the analogue substance, only.

-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance: In vitro mammalian cell gene mutation test (test method: OECD TG 476 or OECD TG 490) provided that the study requested under 1. have negative results.
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the analogue substance Sodium cumene sulphonate (EC No. 239-854-6): In vitro mammalian cell gene mutation test (test method: OECD TG 476 or OECD TG 490) provided that the study requested under 1. have negative results.